 Laphroaig Quarter Cask is a relatively young whisky that is finished for some months in smaller than normal quarter size casks.
 This further intensifies the robust smells and flavours.

-You really have to have a Laphroaig in your collection and none better than Quarter Cask for two reasons.
-Firstly, if your going to go for a Laphroaig, do it properly and go for bust with this super charged expression.
-Secondly, the Quarter Cask expression, because it is quite young also has a slightly surprising sweetness that offsets the TCP and Cigar smoke elements.
+You really have to have a Laphroaig in your collection and none better than Quarter Cask for two reasons. in primo luogo, if your going to go for a Laphroaig, do it properly and go for bust with this super charged expression. in secondo luogo, the Quarter Cask expression, because it is quite young also has a slightly surprising sweetness that offsets the TCP and Cigar smoke elements.

 Laphroaig is whisky for grown ups!
 It’s a must have in any whiskey collection.

 One of my favourite Japanese Single Malt Whiskies, Yamazaki 12 from Suntory has been around for over 30 anni.
 It’s Japanese Single Malt whisky at it’s very best.

 Shinjiro Torii, inspired by what he had learnt about Scotch whisky founded Japan’s very first whisky distillery in 1923 in the Yamazaki region, just outside Kyoto.
 This is the birthplace of Japanese whisky.

 Yamazaki, is packed full of fruit and citrus flavours which are further enhanced by a Mizunara Oak finish.